Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 - Long-term investing is the best way to go

 As we mentioned in the introduction, the share market has historically generated total returns in the 10% range for investors over long periods of time (think decades).

 The point?
 Long-term, buy-and-hold investing is the most reliable way to create wealth.
-Leave day-trading and other short-term techniques to professionals.
+Leave day trading and other short-term techniques to the professionals.

 Nobody likes to watch the value of their investments plunge.
 Market crashes can be scary, but they are also the best long-term opportunities.